 As part of the verification activity, we identified crucial safety constraints that have to be satisfied in order to choose a new curve or accelerate safely.
 These constraints are entirely symbolic and summarized in \rref{tab:constraintsummary}.
-When instantiated with concrete numerical values of a robot design, these safety constraints can be used to facilitate design decisions and get an intuition about how conservative or aggressive our robot can drive, such as \begin{itemize} \item how fast can the robot pass through a door? \item how fast can the robot drive on a corridor? \end{itemize}

-Below, we analyze the constraints for several values of acceleration force, braking force, control cycle time, and obstacle distance (\ie, door width, corridor width).
+Next, we analyze the constraints for common values of acceleration force, braking force, control cycle time, and obstacle distance (\ie, door width, corridor width).